PsychNeuro/ed1/book/glossary.md

 #### photons
 are the particle-like manifestation of electromagnetic radiation (light), which activate the +rods and +cones in the eyes to create visual +sensation.

+#### posterior
+is an anatomical term that refers to the back-most portion of a structure, which is the opposite of +anterior.
+You know, the backside.

 #### postsynaptic
 is the receiving side of +synapses, which has +channels such as +AMPA and +GABA that are activated by +neurotransmitter release.